MrDesjardins/steganographyrs/readme.md

 # Consumer of the CLI

 You must have some arguments like the mode you want to execute (encrypt, decrypt).
+If you want to use AES encryption, you need to provide your secret password with `-p`.

 You can see all options by using `--help` or `-h`

 ```sh
 steganographyrs --help
 ```

-# Hide a String without Encryption in an Image
+## Hide a String without Encryption in an Image

 ```sh
 steganographyrs -e true -m "My Secret Message" -i testAssets/prestine.png -o out.png